 MADE IN USA

-- Award-winning, maintenance-free gardening system
+- Award-winning, maintenance-free container gardening system

-- Great for growing just about everything
+- Great for growing just about anything

-- No weeding or worrying about overwatering
+- No weeding, digging, or worrying about overwatering

 - Controls soil conditions and eliminates guesswork

 - Sustainable and can be used year after year